 From your Manuscripts Table in Scholastica, you’ll be able to track submissions with ease.
 You can search for specific papers and sort them by author, date submitted, review stage, and more using our powerful filters, and assign manuscripts to editors individually or in groups via bulk actions.
-You’ll then be able to invite reviewers for submissions from their manuscript work area page and manage all manuscript-related communication using Scholastica’s built-in email feature Discussions.
+You’ll then be able to invite reviewers to submissions from their manuscript work area page and manage all manuscript-related communication using Scholastica’s built-in email feature Discussions.
 Each manuscript work area page on Scholastica has a Discussions section where teams can start message threads with editors, authors, and reviewers.
-Recipients can view and respond to Discussions from Scholastica or their email, and all Discussion threads are stored in Scholastica with their corresponding manuscript.
+Recipients can view and respond to Discussions from Scholastica or their email, and all Discussion threads are saved in Scholastica with their corresponding manuscript.

 Using Scholastica, peer review managers and managing editors working with more than one journal can also seamlessly track manuscripts and editorial workflows across multiple titles.
 From the user dashboard view, it’s easy to toggle between different journals to check their activity logs and to-dos and manage submissions.